 Don Marquis was one of the most quoted writers in Manhattan in the 1920s, when New York’s literary scene was reaching its zenith.
 His newspaper contemporaries were Christopher Morley, Heywood Broun and Franklin Pierce Adams (F.P.A.), but only Adams challenged Marquis for the heart and soul of New Yorkers of that era.
 The great humor writers who came soon afterward — Robert Benchly, Dorothy Parker, James Thurber — considered Marquis a New York icon.

-In 1922 he parlayed the Old Soak into one of the top Broadway plays of that season (and eventually a silent movie, a “talkie” and a radio drama).
+In 1922 he parlayed the Old Soak into one of the top Broadway plays of the year (and eventually a silent movie, a radio drama, a “talkie” and even a television broadcast).
 That same year Marquis left The Sun for the New York Tribune, where his new column, The Lantern, continued to draw wide praise and readership.
-(A note on changing names: The Evening Sun shortened its name to The Sun in 1920, and the New York Tribune became the New York Herald Tribune in 1924.
+(A note on changing names: The Evening Sun changed its name to The Sun in 1920, and the New York Tribune became the New York Herald Tribune in 1924.
 Marquis’ column at the Tribune was initially named The Tower — a holdover from the days when F.P.A. wrote his Conning Tower column there — but within a few months it was changed to The Lantern.)

 By all accounts Marquis enjoyed his time at the Herald Tribune, but by 1925 he was exhausted.
 The daily demands of the column took a toll, and he never recovered from a string of tragedies: His only son died in 1921, at age 5, and his wife Reina died unexpectedly in 1923.
 (He remarried in 1926, to the actress Marjorie Potts Vonnegut, but the tragedies continued: His only daughter died in 1931, at age 13, and his second wife died in 1936.)
 Marquis quit the Herald Tribune and never returned to newspapers.
 He wrote a weekly column for Collier’s magazine for a year and sold short stories and opinion pieces to Collier’s, the Saturday Evening Post and other leading magazines of the day.
-(He was a finalist three times for the O. Henry Memorial Prize for short fiction, was elected to the National Institute of Arts and Letters and awarded a medal by the Mark Twain Society.)
+(He was a finalist three times for the O. Henry Memorial Prize for short fiction.)

-While his collected columns and stories were regularly released in books — 27 principal works in as many years — Marquis pursued a new career as a playwright.
+While his collected columns and stories were regularly released in books, Marquis pursued a new career as a playwright.
 To his chagrin, however, only his first effort, “The Old Soak,” proved successful on the stage.
 In an ironic twist, Marquis made a fortune on the bibulous Old Soak — more than $100,000, by some estimates — and then lost it all a few years later when he financed his own drama portraying the crucifixion of Jesus Christ.
 Marquis was praised for his sensitive treatment, but critics panned the play’s direction by his wife, Marjorie Marquis — it premiered while the author was hospitalized with a serious illness.

 Marquis spent much of his time at The Players, a private club on Gramercy Park, made famous for its membership of actors, artists and writers, and it was there that Marquis delivered one of his most memorable quips.
 Marquis was a regular at the Players bar except when he was ailing and ordered on the wagon by his doctor.
 After one such period of exile, friends at the Players watched gleefully as he strode to the bar and declared: “I’ve conquered that goddamned willpower of mine.
 Give me a double scotch!”